Easy Sourdough Thumbprint Cookies Recipe (Discard)

 Sourdough Thumbprint Cookies will keep in an airtight container for up to a week.
 I love to showcase mine in my favorite cookie jar.

 These cookies also freeze for up to 3 months.
-Or shape and freeze the cookie dough with the jam in the center in an air-tight container or zip-loc bag.
+Or shape and freeze the cookie dough with the jam in the center in an air-tight container or ziploc bag.
 Bake from frozen for fresh cookies at a moment’s notice.

-Another name for thumbprint cookies is Hallongrotta, the name of a common Swedish cookie.
-The name translates to mean “raspberry caves” in Swedish.
+Another name for thumbprint cookies is Hallongrotta, ย the name of a common Swedish cookie.
+The name translates to mean “raspberry caves” in Swedish.ย

-Chewy Sourdough Butterscotch Cookies
+Sourdough Thumbprint Cookies Recipe

 These buttery sugar cookies are rolled in sweet granulated sugar, indented, and then filled with your favorite jam or preserves.
 Sourdough Thumbprint Cookies are not only simple to make, but they will be a favorite on your cookie tray.
 Made with sourdough discard for an easy sourdough twist to a classic cookie recipe.